albill/albill.github.com/_posts/2007-02-14-wikipedia-extraction.markdown

 ---
+author: admin
+date: '2007-02-14 17:56:19'
 layout: post
+slug: wikipedia-extraction
+status: publish
 title: Wikipedia Extraction
-published: true
-meta: {}

-tags:
+wordpress_id: '1547'
+categories:
 - Technology
-type: post
-status: publish
 ---
 A project that I am working on (to be announced later) would benefit from my extracting a chunk of articles from Wikipedia.
 The license on the project page where this stuff would appear matches Wikipedia's GPL one so, as far as I know, I simply need to attribute each and every article to its original source article on Wikipedia.